-- 6 Useful Local SEO for Dentist Tips (Offsite)
+- Link Building: 20% of Local SEO for Dentist Strategy

 Local SEO for Dentists to Attract Local Patients

 Marketing your practice online is an intimidating task.
-The Internet is vast and ever-changing, which makes it difficult to stay abreast of Internet marketing best practices; however, one thing is certain: whether you’re marketing your services on social media or implementing search engine optimization, targeting your local audience is critical.
+The Internet is vast and ever-changing, which makes it difficult to stay abreast of Internet marketing best practices; however, one thing is certain: whether you’re marketing your services on social media or implementing dental practice SEO, targeting your local audience is critical.
 In fact, 67% of all online searchers specify a location within their queries.

 If you haven’t started targeting your local audience, the time to start is now.
 Below is a comprehensive local SEO guide for dentists.